The mine is located at an altitude of 900 meters on the hillside of Mt. Hachimantai in the northwestern part of the prefecture.

 Masuda General Partnership, a trading company in Yokohama, acquired the rights in 1913 and identified rich sulfur reserves through mineral exploration.

-Thereupon, the company established Matsuo Mining Co., Ltd. the following year and initiated a large-scale mine devlopment.
+Thereupon, the company established Matsuo Mining Co., Ltd. in the following year and initiated a large-scale mine devlopment.

 The mine increased its production due to a rise in demand for sulfur with the development of the chemical industry, and its output held the first place in the country from 1922.